 I can’t say our first impressions of each other were the best.
 She also quickly rose the ranks within the community and I felt that my position was threatened because the owner was now directing his attention towards her.
 However, I simply continued to do what I had been doing before and soon enough, Emilia and I had become well acquainted with one another.

-This all lasted several months, up through November, during which time a divide had grown between the owner and I. While I do not remember the reason behind it, the owner began giving me false accusations which eventually lead to him expelling me from the community.
+This all lasted several months, up through November, during which time a divide had grown between the owner and I. While I do not remember the reason behind it, the owner decided that he no longer needed me which led to him expelling me from the community.
 While I no longer had access to the community chats, Emilia and I remained in contact during this time and she, of her own volition, resigned and left the community.

 My Time in AaMC